-As a company listed in Schedule 4A of the Public Finance Act 1989 certain sections of the Crown Entities Act 2004, and any regulations that apply in relation to those sections, apply to Southern Response as if it were a Crown Entity.
+As a company listed in Schedule 4A of the Public Finance Act 1989 certain sections of the Crown Entities Act 2004, detailed in Part 5AAA of the Public Finance Act 1989, and any regulations that apply in relation to those sections, apply to Southern Response as if it were a Crown Entity.

-Those sections that apply automatically to Southern Response comprise:
+Principal among those sections that apply automatically to Southern Response are:

-- a) Supply of information to the Responsible Minister (section 133) - b) Annual financial statements, with Statement of Responsibility and Audit Report (sections 154 156) - c) Operation of bank accounts outside of New Zealand (section 158). - d) Statement of Intent requirements(sections 138 149) - e) Annual Report requirements (sections 150 152) - f) Statement of Service Performance requirements (section 153)
+- a) Supply of information to the Responsible Minister (section 133) - Annual financial statements, with Statement of Responsibility and Audit Report (sections 154 -156) - c) Operation of bank accounts outside of New Zealand (section 158). - d) Statement of Intent requirements(sections 138 149) - e) Annual Report requirements (sections 150 152) - f) Statement of Service Performance requirements (section 153)